fozer15/med-app-text2speech/README.md

 Whether you're just starting your mindfulness practice or looking to deepen it, this app empowers users to **create their own perfect meditation environment**.

----

-> Built with React Native and audio playback using TrackPlayer, the app supports flexible audio control and a smooth mobile experience.

----

 ## 📂 Features
 - Guided meditations (SSML + voice narration)
 - Ambient sound selection